South Korea accuses Japan of 'lukewarm' stand on North Korea sanctions

 Over the past year, U.S. President Donald Trump has been engaging directly with North Korean leader Kim Jong Un in a bid to get him to give up his nuclear weapons.

-David Stilwell, U.S. assistant secretary of state for East Asian and Pacific Affairs, told Japan’s NHK broadcaster on Friday the United States would not intervene in the dispute between its allies.
-He encouraged them to settle their disagreement through dialogue.
+David Stilwell, U.S. assistant secretary of state for East Asian and Pacific Affairs, told Japan’s NHK broadcaster on Friday the United States would not intervene in the dispute, but he encouraged them to settle it through dialogue.

 Reporting by Takaya Yamaguchi in TOKYO; Additional reporting by Hyunjoo Jin in SEOUL; Writing by Chang-Ran Kim; Editing by David Dolan, Robert Birsel